 Natural latex comes from the sap of a rubber tree—yes, that's a real thing—which means it has no harmful chemicals in it.

-Elena shared that, "They're usually hypoallergenic, antibacterial, and antimicrobial, which makes them resistant to dust mites—this can make them a good choice for someone with respiratory issues."
+When it comes to natural latex pillows, "they're usually hypoallergenic, antibacterial, and antimicrobial, which makes them resistant to dust mites—this can make them a good choice for someone with respiratory issues," Elena shared.

 Latex pillows tend to be softer and more breathable than memory foam pillows.